vicardo11/budget/README.md

 ## About

-Application enables users to track their finances - expenses, income, account balance.
-In the future it's planned to add also features like: investments tracking, currency exchange.
+Application enables users to track their finances - expenses, income, account balance and also calculate currency exchange In the future it's planned to add also features like: investments tracking.

 ## Technologies